jmwalls/sudoku/README.md

 Just playing around with a few different ideas to complete Sudoku puzzles.
 Methods include

-* Random guessing: prune search space based on givens, randomly guess remaining solutions until we have a solution.
-* Constraint satisfaction: prune the search space based on given squares and then search the remaining candidate solutions.
+* Search: prune the search space based on givens and then search the remaining space until we find a valid solution.
+We'll try a few different search
+  techniques: depth first search, guess and check.
+* Constraint satisfaction: apply a few different constraint programming algorithms including simulated annealing.
 * Bayesian inference via belief propagation: solve for the maximum a posteriori solution conditioned on the given squares. (loopy) Belief propagation allows us efficiently compute the solution without tracking the